WRX Performance Parts: The Definitive Guide - Crawford Performance

 Adding performance parts without adjusting your engine’s computer is a recipe for disaster.
 Your WRX’s Engine Control Unit (ECU) needs to be recalibrated to account for changes in airflow and fuel delivery.
 This process, known as tuning, is non-negotiable for maintaining reliability.
 A professional tune ensures your engine runs safely with its new hardware, optimizing performance and preventing catastrophic damage.
 Whether you're adding a simple intake or a full turbo-back exhaust, investing in expert tuning is essential to protect your engine and get the most out of your new mods.

-Select Quality Intake and Turbo Parts
+What to Look for in Quality Intake and Turbo Parts

 The key to making more power is getting more air into your engine.
 Upgrading your intake and turbo components is one of the most effective ways to do this.
 A larger turbo forces more air into the engine, while an upgraded intercooler keeps that air cool and dense, which is critical for performance and engine health.
 When selecting these parts, focus on proven brands known for their engineering and durability.
 Quality intake and turbo components will deliver consistent power gains and stand up to the demands of spirited driving, forming the foundation of a strong and reliable engine build.